 4. Piazzale degli Uffizi

-Admittedly, my family isn’t big on museums, so this walk through the Uffizi Gallery’s outdoor area (just steps away from our previous stop) more than sufficed!
+Admittedly, my family isn’t big on museums, so a quick walk through the Uffizi Gallery’s outdoor area (just steps away from our previous stop) more than sufficed!
 Statues of some of the Renaissance’s finest line the courtyard: Michelangelo, Da Vinci, Alighieri, Giotti, Botticelli, and Brunelleschi.

 Tip: The Uffizi Gallery is just as beautiful indoors.
 It’s one of the world’s most prominent museums, so it’s definitely something worth coming back for!
 For this, you have the option to book your tickets online.